PlotTwistDev/blockdag-visualizer/README.md

 Kaspa is a high-performance, proof-of-work blockchain built on a BlockDAG consensus model.
 Learn more: [https://kaspa.org](https://kaspa.org)

+## Donation

+If you find this project useful and would like to support continued development, consider donating Kaspa 🟢

+**Kaspa Address:**
+`kaspa:qpvexnc0mj8tty8papgwgcy9n5n3wnqxgd3jslhggfzh4xjtxv2rvrfarzd5v`

+Click the "💰 Donate KASPA" button in the app to copy this address to your clipboard instantly.

 ## License

 This project is licensed under the MIT License.